lrusso/AssistBot/README.md

 ## Bots working in time ranges

 Is possible to set a working time range for the bots.
 The window dialog with the bot will only appear within that time range.
-If you don't want this just set the bots to work from 0 to 23.
+If you don't want this just set the bot to work from 0 to 23.

 ```
 var hourFrom = 9;